MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-low-energy-audio.md

 1. When an LE Audio device is paired with the system, the Bluetooth LE Audio Profile:
    1. Reads the published audio capabilities of the remote device.
    1. Discovers the controller supported capabilities by sending the commands HCI_Read_Local_Support_Codecs [v2] and HCI_Read_Local_Supported_Codec_Capabilities.
    1. Creates an [ACXCIRCUIT](/windows-hardware/drivers/audio/acx-summary-of-objects#acx-circuit) with the supported formats set based on the codec capabilities supported by the Bluetooth controller and remote audio device.
-If the controller does not support any codecs because codec support is in the audio DSP or audio driver, then the supported formats are set to the formats supported by the remote audio device.
+If the controller doesn't support any codecs because codec support is in the audio DSP or audio driver, then the supported formats are set to the formats supported by the remote audio device.
 1. After the **ACXCIRCUIT** is created, ACX requests the IHV ACX streaming driver's ACX circuit factory to create an **ACXCIRCUIT** for stream processing.
 1. When a request to create a circuit is received, the IHV ACX streaming driver:
    1. Creates **ACXCIRCUIT**, [ACXPIN](/windows-hardware/drivers/audio/acx-summary-of-objects#acx-pin), [ACXOBJECTBAG](/windows-hardware/drivers/audio/acx-summary-of-objects#acx-object-bag), and [ACXSTREAMBRIDGE](/windows-hardware/drivers/audio/acx-summary-of-objects#acx-stream-bridge) objects.
    1. If the LC3 or vendor specific codec is hosted in the audio driver or DSP, then the IHV ACX streaming driver sets the *BluetoothLEAudio_CodecCapabilities* property on the **ACXOBJECTBAG**.
    1. If the VSAP variant used is inband, then the IHV ACX streaming driver should set the *Bluetooth_RequiresHciTransportInD0ForStreaming* property on the **ACXOBJECTBAG**
-   1. The IHV ACX streaming driver may set Bluetooth_DatapathID or Bluetooth_DatapathConfiguration on the **ACXOBJECTBAG** if it is known at this time.
+   1. The IHV ACX streaming driver may set Bluetooth_DatapathID or Bluetooth_DatapathConfiguration on the **ACXOBJECTBAG** if it's known at this time.
-1. After both circuits are created ACX invokes the **[EvtAcxPinConnected](/windows-hardware/drivers/ddi/acxpin/nc-acxpin-evt_acx_pin_connected)** callback on the IHV ACX driver's bridge pin.
+1. After both circuits are created, ACX invokes the **[EvtAcxPinConnected](/windows-hardware/drivers/ddi/acxpin/nc-acxpin-evt_acx_pin_connected)** callback on the IHV ACX driver's bridge pin.
 1. When it's **EvtAcxPinConnected** callback is invoked, the IHV ACX streaming driver:
    1. Retrieves the bridge pin of the profile circuit with **[AcxTarget...](/windows-hardware/drivers/ddi/acxtargets/)** APIs to retrieve the formats supported by the profile circuit.
    1. Iterates through the list of **ACXDATAFORMAT**s set by the profile circuit.
 If the Bluetooth audio codec is hosted in the audio driver or audio DSP, then the IHV audio driver updates its **ACXDATAFORMAT**s with the formats that are supported by the codec and profile circuit.
 Otherwise, all formats are copied to the IHV ACX streaming driver's host pin.
    1. Sets the updated format list on the bridge pin if an audio-engine is created for offload streaming.
-1. After the formats are updated, ACX enables both interfaces and an audio endpoint is created.
+1. After the formats are updated, ACX enables both interfaces, and an audio endpoint is created.

 :::image type="content" source="images/btle-audio-endpoint-creation.png" alt-text="Diagram of the Bluetooth LE Audio endpoint creation.":::

 #### Stream creation

-1. When an application requests to create an audio stream, ACX invokes the registered EvtCircuitCreateStream callbacks for each circuit, beginning with the IHV ACX streaming driver.
+1. When an application requests to create an audio stream, ACX invokes the registered **EvtCircuitCreateStream** callbacks for each circuit, beginning with the IHV ACX streaming driver.
-1. When its EvtCircuitCreateStream callback is invoked, the IHV ACX streaming driver:
+1. When its **EvtCircuitCreateStream** callback is invoked, the IHV ACX streaming driver:
    1. Sets or updates the Bluetooth_DatapathId and Bluetooth_DataPathConfiguration properties on the [ACXOBJECTBAG](/windows-hardware/drivers/audio/acx-summary-of-objects#acx-object-bag) attached to the [ACXSTREAMBRIDGE](/windows-hardware/drivers/audio/acx-summary-of-objects#acx-stream-bridge).
    1. Creates an [ACXSTREAM](/windows-hardware/drivers/audio/acx-summary-of-objects#acx-stream) with callbacks set for stream state transitions and RT stream processing
    1. Creates an audio-engine element on the stream if the audio pipeline supports offload streaming.
    1. Adds the **ACXSTREAM** to its stream bridge.
-This invokes the Bluetooth LE Audio profile's EvtCircuitCreateStream callback.
+This invokes the Bluetooth LE Audio profile's **EvtCircuitCreateStream** callback.
 1. When its **[EvtAcxCircuitCreateStream](/windows-hardware/drivers/ddi/acxcircuit/nc-acxcircuit-evt_acx_circuit_create_stream)** callback is invoked, the Bluetooth LE Audio profile:
    1. Saves the properties locally from the **ACXOBJECTBAG** set by the IHV ACX streaming driver for future stream transition callbacks.
    1. If the audio endpoint is for unicast streaming the Bluetooth LE Audio profile:
       1. Performs the Config Codec Operation as defined in the Basic Audio Profile specification.
-The parameters for the operation are derived from the **ACXDATAFORMAT** specified in the **EvtAcxCircuitCreateStream** callback and either the additional stream parameters in the **ACXOBJECTBAG** or the codec capabilities supported by the Bluetooth Controller.
+The parameters for the operation are derived from the **ACXDATAFORMAT** specified in the **EvtAcxCircuitCreateStream** callback and either the other stream parameters in the **ACXOBJECTBAG** or the codec capabilities supported by the Bluetooth Controller.
       1. If the VSAP architecture on the system has its codec in the audio driver or audio DSP, the Bluetooth LE Audio profile:
          1. Allocates stream resources by sending the HCI LE Set CIG Parameters command.
          1. Sets the *BluetoothLEAudio_StreamConnectionHandles* property with the list of CIS connection handles returned by the Bluetooth controller.